mikeking214/mikeking214.github.io/_posts/2013-12-22-learn-latex.md

 \label{identifier for some item in my document}
 {% endhighlight %}

 Some parts of the document require bookend tags to define what is part of that object.
-This is done by creating a "begin" and "end" tag, and putting the content between them like this:
+This is done by creating a `\begin` and `\end` tag, and putting the content between them like this:

-{% highlight latex %}
+{% highlight tex %}
 \begin{document}

 	\begin{figure}